ohthehugemanatee/docker-signal-cli/README.md

-# Signal Nixplay bridge
+# Signal Photo Mailer

-This project creates a bridge between my Signal messenger Groups and my Nixplay account.
+This project creates a bridge between my Signal messenger Groups and email - specifically to send pictures to my digital photo frame.
 It simply logs into my signal, and when it sees an image (JPEG, > 512k) in the target group, it automatically emails it to the email address of your choice - in my case, my Nixplay address.
 It's basically a mail wrapper around the excellent [signal-cli](https://github.com/AsamK/signal-cli).

 **Obvious note: Files sent over email lose the privacy protetions of Signal!** Be a good person and warn any others in the chat that their images are going through your (or google's, or microsoft's...)
 SMTP server to your photo frame.